PrajeetSingh/OracleRACGitHubKB/GI-RAC Tidbits.md

   * Database runs on Hub Nodes and Applications run on Leaf Nodes.
   * Startup and Shutdown dependencies of Database and Application are also taken care by Flex Cluster, as dependencies can be defined here.
   * Leaf Nodes and Hub Nodes leverage HANFS, to ensure HA of storage.
+* Data Files, OCR, Voting Disks, etc, all are on ASM storage.

 ## Oracle Clusterware Services